phuongnd08/simple_provision/README.md

 as simple as create a bash contains "yum install ruby(python) -y" and include it in the top of the `scripts` section in your server definition file.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'simple_provision'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install simple_provision

 # Project Structure
-As simple as it could: One or few servers definition written in YAML + setup scripts written in SHELL, RUBY and PYTHON + text files as resource.
+The provision profile need to be defined inside /provision directory.
-It's up to you to use ERB, HAML or any kind of template processors.
+Since it's just scripting, feel free to use ERB, HAML, or any kind of templates that you want, assume you install the necessary library before you do that.

 ```
-./provisions
+./provision
 ├── files
 │   ├── keys
 │   │   └── deploy_key